Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ## Mental model

-Four ideas hold the rest of the chapter together.
+A handful of ideas hold the rest of the chapter together.
 Worth carrying in your head before reading any specific API: most of the rules below are corollaries of these.

-### Forward-progress contract
+### Process vs thread vs task

+A process is the OS container: own address space, own file descriptors.
+Your iOS app is one process; an app extension is a separate process.
+When the app crashes, iOS restarts it from scratch.

+A thread is a unit of execution inside a process.
+Threads share their process's memory, and the kernel schedules them onto cores.
+Creating one costs ~512 KB of stack by default plus a syscall, so you don't want millions. `pthread`, `NSThread`, and GCD workers are all kernel threads dressed in different APIs.

+A `Task` is a Swift Concurrency unit: a heap-allocated state machine the runtime schedules onto threads from the cooperative pool.
+Cheap (hundreds of bytes), cancellation-aware.
+Millions of tasks share roughly one-thread-per-core because most are suspended at any instant.

+Why the distinction matters when something goes wrong:

+- A crash inside a thread tears down the whole process; iOS relaunches the app cold.
+- An uncaught error inside a `Task` ends the task.
+The actor it called into keeps running, and other tasks on the cooperative pool keep going.
+- Across processes, nothing is shared. iOS uses XPC for app-to-extension calls, and the App Group container for shared files.

+The hierarchy also explains the most common Swift Concurrency bug: blocking a thread from inside a task.
+The task can't suspend, so it parks the cooperative thread it borrowed.
+Two of those parked threads are half of a 4-core pool.
+The runtime can't tell you anything is wrong; from its view, the worker is busy.

+### Cooperative pool, no blocking

-Swift Concurrency's runtime owns a small pool of threads, and its contract is that **every thread is always making progress**.
-A `Task` that calls `Thread.sleep`, `DispatchSemaphore.wait`, blocks on a `pthread_mutex` held by a peer, or makes a synchronous I/O call into a C library *parks the thread*.
-The runtime can't reclaim it, can't reassign it, and can't apologise: the cooperative pool just stalls.
+Swift Concurrency's runtime owns a small pool of threads, capped at roughly **one thread per CPU core, per QoS class**, and its contract is that **every thread is always making progress**.
+A `Task` that calls `Thread.sleep`, `DispatchSemaphore.wait`, blocks on a `pthread_mutex` held by a peer, or makes a synchronous I/O call into a C library *parks the thread* it borrowed: the runtime can't reclaim it, can't reassign it, and can't apologise.

-This is the single biggest mental shift from GCD.
-Under GCD, blocking a worker was fine: the system spun up another worker.
-Under Swift Concurrency, blocking is a bug, and the rest of the design exists to make non-blocking ergonomic.

-### The cooperative thread pool

-GCD's failure mode was thread explosion.
-A queue with ready work and no available worker would create one: easy to push past the kernel's thread limit on I/O-bound workloads.
-Swift Concurrency intentionally caps the cooperative pool at roughly **one thread per CPU core, per QoS class**.
+The cap is what makes the contract load-bearing.
+GCD's failure mode was thread explosion: a queue with ready work and no available worker would create one, easy to push past the kernel's thread limit on I/O-bound workloads.
 Adding more threads doesn't help if everyone is parked, so the runtime forces you to *suspend* (release the thread) instead of *block* (occupy it).
 This is also why creating millions of tasks is fine: they share that handful of threads via cheap suspensions, not by spawning kernel threads.

 ### `async` is a state machine, not a thread